jsdoc/jsdoc/CONTRIBUTING.md

    Create a separate branch for each unrelated changeset.
 For instance, if you're fixing a bug in the parser and adding some new UI to the default template, those should be separate branches and merge requests.

+   Also, if you want to change `package.json`, note that you must make your changes in `Jake/templates/package.json.tmpl`, then run `jake`.

 5. **Add tests**
    Add tests for your change.
 If you are submitting a bugfix, include a test that